-Special forces, or special operations forces are highly trained military units which are well equipped to perform unconventional or unorthodox covert missions concerning a nation’s political and economic interests.
+Special forces or special operations forces are highly trained military units that are well equipped to perform unconventional or unorthodox covert missions concerning a nation’s security interests.

 Then, during the War of Crusades, Muslims deployed many camouflaged ships to gather intelligence and raid passing enemy ships.
-In Japan, ninjas were recognized as a special force, entitled for espionage and assassins.
+In Japan, ninjas were recognized as a special force.

-It is clear that they are no ordinary military personals, and so is our list.
+It is clear that they are no ordinary military units, and so is this list.
 Below, we have compiled 16 most dangerous special forces in the world based on their training, weapons, and achievements.

 Former Prime Minister Shahid Khaqan Abbasi visited the Headquarters of Pakistan Army’s elite SSG | Credit: Business Recorder

 Role: Unconventional warfare, direct action, counter-terrorism, foreign internal defense